openframeworks/ofBook/chapters/OOPs!/chapter.md

 ##Make even more Objects from your Class: properties and constructors

 As we've seen, each of the objects has a set of properties defined by its variables (position, speed, direction, and dimension).
 Another advantage of object oriented programming is that the objects created can have different values for each of their properties.
 For us to have better control of each object, we can have a method that allows us to define these characteristics and lets us access them.
-Because we want to do this right after creating the object and we're preparing it or setting it up, let's do this in the method called setup().
+Because we want to do this right after creating the object, let's do this in the method called setup().
 We will modify it to allow to pass in some of the objects properties, let's say its position and dimension.
-First let's do this in the Ball definitions file (*.h):
+First, let's do this in the Ball definitions file (*.h):

 ```cpp
 void setup(float _x, float _y, int _dim);